 Inspire, Debate, Change trains and supports university student to deliver a series of civil education workshops to primary school pupils, developing their critical thinking skills and ultimately empowering the next generation of active citizens.
-This programme currently runs in Bristol and Southampton.

 What is Inspire, Debate, Change?